 The default saddle outlines taper rapidly from the sitbone region to the front.
-While this reduces the likelihood of the inner thighs rubbing against the saddle, it may limit sitbone support across the saddle length, resulting in a narrow 'sweet spot'.
+While this reduces the likelihood of the inner thighs rubbing against the saddle, it limits rami support when we rotate our hips to adopt more aggressive postures.

-More gradual tapering can also provide more support for the rami.
-Our article on hip rotation discusses how the resulting V-shaped saddle can be used.
+More gradual tapering results in V-shaped saddles, our article on [ hip rotation ] discusses how this type of saddle should be used.

 The carbon fiber layout of the saddle is adjusted based on rider weight.
 This provides the appropriate amount of saddle flex improving comfort over long distances.

 Two weight ranges are currently available: less than 180lbs, and between 180 and 240lbs.
 If your weight fluctuates between the two ranges, pick the lower range.

 Tall rails have height similar to other saddles in the market.
 They provide additional clearance during installation and may be necessary in cases where the seatpost bolts are long.
 Short rails result in a lower saddle stack height which may be more aesthetically pleasing.
 Rail type does not change pricing.
 All metal rails are tall, and have twice the strength of chromoly rails.

 There are two types of saddle graphics: angled, and vertical.
 Both include three elements: a team logo, nationality, and rider name.
 The difference is the location of the elements: for angled, the elements are situated on the right saddle wing whereas they are arranged in a stripe across the saddle center for vertical.